System-Verification-Lab/Quokka-Sharp/README.md

 ## Usage

-Quokka# provides three kinds of funcionalities: one is to simulate a quantum circuit, the second is to check the equivalence of two circuits, and the last is to synthesis a circuit based on a spesification.
+Quokka# provides four kinds of funcionalities:
+* **Simulate** a quantum circuit.
+* **Verify** a quantum circuit with pre- and post- conditions.
+* check **Equivalence** of two quantum circuits.
+* **Synthesis** a circuit based on a spesification

-We work in one of two posible bases: Pauli or Computations.
+We work in one of two posible bases: Pauli or Computational.

-For equivalence checking we allow one of 4 techniques for the Pauli basis: "id", "id_2n", "id_noY", "2n" For equivalence checking check we allow one only 1 technique for the computational basis: "id" "id": creats a cyclic check, such that the final state is constraind to be identical to the initial state.
-"id_2n": uses "id" and add constraits on the initial state such that a basis of size 2*n is checked.
-"id_noY": uses "id" and add constraits on the initial state such that there will be no Y.
-"2n": makes 2*n independant calls, each checking one initial state in the 2n basis.

-Synthsis workes only in the Pauli base.
+For equivalence checking we suppeort multiple techniques.
+We recomend the user to use "linear" for the Pauli basis and "cyclic" for the Computational basis.

 Please first set the wanted timeout (in seconds) using export TIMEOUT, for example:
 ```